Title

 Under the Safeguarding of Vulnerable Groups Act 2006, Bowls is considered a regulated activity.

-The CRB in April 2009 advised that any position eligible for a CRB Enhanced Check will now be referred to as a ‘Regulated Position’ or positions were ‘regulated activity; occurs which can be defined by any of the following activities:
+The DBS (formerly CRB in April 2009) advised that any position eligible for a DBS Disclosure at Enhanced Level will now be referred to as a "Regulated Position" or positions where "regulated activity" occurs which can be defined by any of the following activities:

 Regulated Activity Provider (RAP)